modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 Additionally, models can be added, removed, inspected, and edited from the Models tab under Model Manage:

 ![Model Load](images/ModelLoad.png)
-*The screenshot above shows the model manager tab, and an existing "auto_gbm.py" model.
+*The screenshot above shows the model manager tab, and an existing model in FastScore.
 Models can be removed, saved, created, uploaded, or downloaded from this view.
 Note that after creating or modifying a model in this view, it must still be selected for use from the Engine tab.*

 ### <a name="section-models-in-python-and-r"></a>Models in Python and R
 All models are added to FastScore and executed using the same CLI commands, namely: